 In the long run, good technique will take you much further but yet most climbers still focus on trying to get stronger, most times at the expense of learning good technique.
 Training with the aim of improving your technique requires a certain degree of consciousness about what you’re doing.
 Climbers who train will see big improvements in fitness.

 Knowing a few basic techniques will help you achieve the balance, range of motion and stamina required for basic climbing.
+Also, check out our review of the best climbing ropes for more options.

 How to Rock Climb for Novice Climbers